 What's New in v0.2

-New in v0.2: AionDB now has experimental Neo4j-oriented Bolt compatibility evidence across the official Python, JavaScript, and Java drivers, plus cypher-shell, and a versioned EXPLAIN JSON contract for graph tooling.
+New in v0.2: experimental Neo4j-oriented Bolt compatibility evidence across the official Python, JavaScript, and Java drivers, plus cypher-shell, and a versioned EXPLAIN JSON contract for graph tooling.

 For the current benchmark-facing snapshot, use v0.2 Performance Snapshot.